 The net investment growth percentage is randomised.
 The growth percentage shown is the net growth percentage minus the income percentage.

 A: You're asking about what's often referred to as the glide path to retirement.
 It's true that according to received wisdom, the glide path should complete before retirement.
 When EvolveMyRetirement® optimises your strategy, it doesn't start with any opinion on whether investment risk should be decreased, increased or left constant.
 Nor does it assume any particular timescale for such a rebalancing, including whether it should start or finish before, at or after retirement.
 It arrives at an optimised strategy based solely on the best outcomes after thousands of Monte Carlo simulations.

 Received wisdom is sometimes right, but not always and not for everyone.
 We've often been surprised by the optimised strategies produced by EvolveMyRetirement®, as they're sometimes quite different from what we'd have guessed.
 But our guesses are nearly always inferior.

 A: Yes.
 EvolveMyRetirement® incorporates current rates and bands for income tax, national insurance, capital gains tax and inheritance tax, and makes corresponding deductions in its projections.
-Regional tax differences (currently only in Scotland) are taken into account, based on the UK postcode entered for the plan.
-Tax relief on ISAs and pension plans are also taken into account, as are additional taxes for exceeding the pensions lifetime allowance.
+Tax rules for ISAs and pension plans are also taken into account.

 Please bear in mind that the program only takes into account what you have entered into the program, so the calculated tax may only be an approximation, though close enough for most planning purposes.